Table of Contents

 - Progressive Multifocal Leukoencephalopathy (PML)

 Some of these conditions can be treated with drugs, or other medical interventions.
 If these conditions are not the cause of your symptoms, your health care provider may conclude that you are experiencing a form of HAND.

 The best way to treat HAND is to control HIV by using HIV medications.
 It is important to have an open discussion with your health care provider about your ability to take HIV drugs on a regular schedule.
-If you miss doses, your HIV may become resistant to the drugs you are taking and they can stop working.
+If you miss doses, your HIV may become resistant to the drugs you are taking, and they can stop working.
 If you are having trouble remembering to get or take your HIV drugs regularly (also known as adherence), friends and family members or technologies, such as reminder apps, may be able to help.
 There are also some tips below for help with memory problems.

 Your provider will also consider the specific HIV drugs that you are taking.
 There is a natural protective barrier, known as the blood-brain barrier, which makes it difficult for many substances, including HIV drugs, to enter the central nervous system.
 Some HIV drugs cross the blood-brain barrier better than others.
 Your provider will choose the best HIV drugs for your overall treatment.

 You can also consider taking medications to treat the individual symptoms of your HAND, such as memory, behavior, and movement problems.
 There are medications that can help with each specific area:

 - Concentration problems – stimulants such as Ritalin (methylphenidate) and Adderall (dextroamphetamine and amphetamine).
 It is important to know that people who take these stimulants often become dependent on them.

 - Social withdrawal – anti-depressants such as Prozac (fluoxetine) or Zoloft (sertraline).
 It is important to know that stopping anti-depressants abruptly may cause withdrawal symptoms.

 - Behavior that is disruptive or offensive – antipsychotic agents such as Risperdal (risperidone), Quetiapine (Seroquel), and Aripiprazole (Abilify)

 Several non-HIV medications have been or are being studied to see if they help reduce the symptoms of HAND.
-Unfortunately, none of them currently offer a substantial solution to cognitive disorders associated with HIV.
+Unfortunately, none of them currently offer a meaningful solution to cognitive disorders associated with HIV.